Suhail1820/Alert-triage-workflow-accukox/user-persona.md

 Role Summary

-A Cloud Security Analyst is responsible for monitoring, triaging, and resolving security alerts across multi-cloud environments (AWS, Azure, GCP) using a centralized platform that supports prioritization, investigation, and remediation workflows.
+A Cloud Security engineer is responsible for monitoring, triaging, and resolving security alerts across multi-cloud environments (AWS, Azure, GCP) using a centralized platform that supports prioritization, investigation, and remediation workflows.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Work Context